matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 Ok, so just considering the limitations listed in the whitepaper, it's still not quite clear to me why the Compound team would decide to take on the herculean task of building its own blockchain.

+---

 ## Layer 1 Point of View

-It probably helps to also thinking about how Layer 1 (i.e. the blockchain layer) plays out in the future.
+It probably helps to also think about how Layer 1 (i.e. the blockchain layer) plays out in the future.
 The following are 3 camps that one might subscribe to:

 1. _"There will be a winner-take-all blockchain in the long run, and it will be Ethereum."_
 2. _"There will be a handful of chains that succeed, and we (or our community) has the ability to pick them."_
 3. _"There will be many chains, and we don't want to try to pick winners."_

-View #1 implies doubling-down on Ethereum by picking a Layer 2 scaling solution that's in the works (Optimistic vs zkSync) and expending resources to support.
+View #1 implies doubling-down on Ethereum by picking a Layer 2 scaling solution that's in the works (Optimistic vs zkSync) and expending resources to support it.
 View #2 would mean re-building Compound on each individual chain that Compound (and its community) believes will be successful in the long run (Solana, Tezos, more listed in the Compound Chain whitepaper).
 View #3 would lead you down the path of considering that you may need to build your own chain and ensure interoperability between as many as possible.

 **It seems clear to me that the Compound team subscribes to View #3.** The benefits to subscribing to this view means that the Compound team will take action to make sure Compound succeeds whether any single underlying blockchain also succeeds or not.
-The negative is the increased technical difficult and complexity of any solution proposed.
+The negative is the increased technical difficulty and complexity of any solution proposed.

 Thinking about Layer 1 this way, you could convince yourself to build a blockchain.
 You could also convince yourself that your product just needs to leverage one (or multiple) of the interoperability solutions (Polkadot, Cosmos) being worked on.

+---

 ## Protocol KPIs and Desired Outcomes